stronka/sudoku/README.md

 ```

 ### Usage
+You can use sudoku from commandline.
 Currently it is possible to read input sudoku from a json file.

 ```commandline
 python -m sudoku path/to/file.json